Seemavij/Resturant-_Booking/README.md

-![alt image](static/images/responsive.png)

-Delhi Darbar :

 * Delhi Darbar is a Asian Resturant and vegan Cafe based in Dublin that welcomes all people and serves delicious brunch items to customers.
 The goal is to create a nurturing space where people can connect, explore sustainable living, and indulge in mouthwatering dishes.
 The website includes a Menu, Reservation options and account creations for the individual user.

+![alt image](static/images/responsive.png)

+Delhi Darbar :

 * Delhi Darbar |Asian cuisine & Cafe 🌱:

 * Delhi Darbar is a Asian Resturant and vegan cafe that goes beyond serving delicious plant-based food!

 * We are committed to creating a nurturing space where people can connect, explore sustainable living, and indulge in mouthwatering dishes.
 Our menu features a diverse range of flavorful, cruelty-free options that cater to all dietary preferences.
 We source locally and prioritize eco-friendly practices to minimize our environmental footprint.
-At Happy Leeks, we believe in the power of food to create positive change in the world.
+At Delhi Darbar, we believe in the power of food to create positive change in the world.
 Join us as we redefine vegan cuisine and spread happiness one leek at a time!

 Opening Time :